haruheero/Pakhi_Srivastava_Girl_hackathon_Ideathon_Round/README.md

 10. First install all dependencies by running `npm i`.
 11. Run command npm start.
 12. The frontend will start to run on `localhost:3000`.
+13. Go to mapbox, create a new token & put it in `disaster-pred-frontend/src/Components/Map/Map.js`
-13. Check out the predictions.
+14. Check out the predictions.
 ### Setup for sentiment analysis model
 1. Run the jupyter notebook `disaster-text-analysis.ipynb`
 ## Demo